Free, industry leading educational resources

 These tasks are integral to the running of the company.
 And vehicle management should be taken just as seriously.
 For instance, business owners would never think of allowing employees to operate dangerous machinery without stringent safety measures and policies in place; but such measures are often overlooked when it comes to vehicles.

 Why businesses use Software as a Service (SaaS)

-SaaS – Software as a Service – delivers in much the same way utilities deliver water or electricity, enabling new forms of consumption, such as subscription and pay-per-use models, that allow companies to use and pay for software only when they need it.
+SaaS – Software as a Service – delivers in much the same way utilities deliver water or electricity, enabling new forms of consumption, such as subscription and pay-per-use models, allowing companies to use and pay for software only when they need it.

 Few would argue that SaaS is the most cost-effective, robust model for fleet management.
 However, organisations still need to map the total cost of ownership and return on investment.
-This whitepaper will help you understand and calculate the true costs of a SaaS-based fleet management solution to determine what benefits this important resource-maximising approach can offer your company.
+This whitepaper will help you understand and calculate the true costs of a SaaS-based fleet management solution to determine the benefits this important resource-maximising approach can bring to your company.